The Gifting of the Plunder

 But God doesn't intend for us to hoard the spoils.

-No, it's gained treasures we're meant to gift others.
+Rather, it's gained treasures we're meant to gift others.

-It’s the comfort we provide another because we’ve been comforted by "the God of all comfort" when fears consumed and the battle bruised.
+It’s the comfort we provide another because we’ve been comforted by "the God of all comfort" when the fears consumed and the battle bruised.

-It’s the testimony we share—living evidence of God’s grace, mercy and love, provision, peace and presence—that inspires someone else to trust in the One who can always be trusted.
+It’s the testimony we share—living evidence of God’s grace, mercy and love, provision, peace and presence—that inspires someone else to fully trust in the One who can always be trusted.

 As faithful followers of the Savior, as staunch servants of the one true God, you and I are in a battle.
-And not just occasionally—a here and there skirmish or ruckus—but an all out war.
+And not just occasionally—a here and there skirmish or ruckus—no, we're in an all out war.
 Make no doubt, our identity in Christ categorizes us as enemies of “the prince of the power of the air” (Ephesians 2:2), the “ruler of this world” (John 12:31) who “has blinded the minds of unbelievers” (2 Corinthians 4:4).
 He knows his time is short, so, with intense fury, the great lion prowls about “seeking whom he may devour” (I Peter 5:8).

 His mission?
 To keep souls from entering the Savior’s safe-keeping.

 His method?
-Targeting the Savior’s disciples, in order to upset their effectiveness in the expansion of the Heavenly Kingdom.
+Targeting the Savior’s disciples, in order to upset their effectiveness in the expansion of the heavenly kingdom.

 Fellow sojourner, fellow soldier in the battle, like David did, no matter how battered and weary you might be or no matter how unusable you might feel, choose to share your spoils of war with another.